The Stories Behind 10 Dr. Seuss Books

 9. OH, THE PLACES YOU'LL GO!

-Oh, The Places You'll Go! is Dr. Seuss' final book, published in 1990.
+Oh, The Places You'll Go! is Dr. Seuss's final book, published in 1990.
 It sells about 300,000 copies every year because so many people give it to college and high school grads.

 10. HOW THE GRINCH STOLE CHRISTMAS!

-No Dr. Seuss story would be complete without a mention of How the Grinch Stole Christmas!
+No Dr. Seuss story would be complete without a mention of the television special based on his book How the Grinch Stole Christmas!
 In the Dr. Seuss-sanctioned cartoon, Frankenstein's Monster himself, Boris Karloff, provided the voice of the Grinch and the narration.
 Seuss was a little wary of casting him because he thought his voice would be too scary for kids.

 Tony the Tiger, a.k.a.
 Thurl Ravenscroft, is the voice behind "You're a Mean One, Mr. Grinch."
 He received no credit on screen, so Dr. Seuss wrote to newspaper columnists to tell them exactly who had sung the song.